TribbianniSun/TribbianniSun.github.io/_pages/about.md

 - Machine Learning/Deep Learning
 - Quantitative Analysis

 In my spare time, I enjoy participating in programming competitions.
 This allows me to write some code and express my ideas through coding.
+I am proud of being the first engineer in my family.

 My non-technical hobbies tend to change over time.
 Currently, I enjoy playing the board game Dominion and go.
 In the past, I've enjoyed games like Splendor, Wingspan, and Fortnite!

-Fun fact: Steinway Moving and Storage reports that the average American relocates _11.7_ times in their lifetime.
+Fun fact: On average, American people relocate _11.7_ times in their lifetime.
 Surprisingly, I have already moved _8_ times.